 Yes.
-On April 6, 2021, the U.S. Department of Education (ED) granted a waiver to the CDE for specific accountability and school identification requirements for the 2020 – 21 school year, such as:
+On April 6, 2021, the U.S. Department of Education (ED) granted a waiver to the CDE for specific accountability and school identification requirements for the 2020–21 school year, that includes the following:

 - Removing the requirement to measure progress (i.e., as reported through the California School Dashboard),

 - Removing the 95 percent participation rate penalty for the Academic Indicator,